-A Columbus child injury lawyer from The Fitch Law Firm LLC can help you recover compensation in your case.
+A Columbus child injury lawyer from the Fitch Law Firm LLC can help you recover compensation in your case.
 Contact our firm and keep reading to learn more about how we can help.

-Pursuing Compensation for Your Child’s Injuries
+Can You Get Compensation for Your Child’s Injuries?

 Current and Future Medical Costs for Your Child’s Treatment

 Medical costs can pile up quickly after an injury, but you may not be responsible for them.
 You can submit medical documents to our law firm so we can quantify these costs for you.
-In addition, we can refer you to a medical expert, like your family doctor, to confirm certain costs if we have to.
+In addition, we can refer you to a medical expert, like your family doctor, to confirm certain charges if we have to.